 Other podcasts are "No Such Thing As A Fish", produced by the QI Elves, and is look at totally useless facts.
 Funny as well as interesting.

 Hollywood & Crime is a weekly series investigating a series or murders back in the 1940's, in Los Angeles.

 The beauty of podcasts is that they're totally free; and you can download and listen to them on your phone.

 I also listen to audio books.
 These can be a great escape; either whilst driving, or pottering around the house.
 It's easy to be immersed in a story, or subject of interest, and let your imagination paint the pictures.

 I get my audiobooks from Audible, which is an Amazon company.

-Here you can listen to samples and purchase and download the entire book for listening; using their app (or on your laptop).
+Here you can listen to samples and purchase and download the entire book for listening; using their app (or on your tablet or laptop).

 I have listened to lots of audio books; including favourites like "Hitchhikers Guide To The Galaxy", narrated by Stephen Fry

-Whether it's a fictional tale, a biography or a book about business, there is plenty to choose from.
+Whether it's a fictional tale, a biography or a book about business, in fact any subject you can think of, there is plenty to choose from.

 Disclaimer - This post contains affiliate links.
 If you purchase from these links I will earn a small commission.
 This doesn't affect the price you will pay.
 Thank you